agbb/DataFil/README.md

 * Data recording and exporting as CSV or JSON
 * Apple Watch sensor data streaming for visualisation or recording.

+A full user guide on all of the features of the showcase app can be found in the `How to Use the Showcase App` and

+`Using an Apple Watch with the Showcase App` pages of the Wiki.
 ## See the Wiki for more information on how to use this repo